The Polytope of Optimal Approximate Designs: Extending the Selection of Informative Experiments: Theory

+where $c(\y) \in \RR$ are the costs associated with the trial in $\y \in \Y$.
+While a $\Psi_c$-minimizing optimal design can be computed by solving a problem of linear programming, the list of all VODs provides much more: a straightforward and complete characterization of the set of \emph{all} optimal solutions.
+Indeed, let $\nu_{j_1},\ldots,\nu_{j_L}$ be the VODs that minimize $\Psi_c$.
+Then the set of all convex combinations of these designs is the set of all $\Psi_c$-minimizing optimal designs.
+Geometrically, the set of $\Psi_c$-minimizing optimal designs is always a face of $\Upsilon_*$ (of some dimension between $0$ and $t$).
+For an illustration, see Section \ref{ssMod2}.

-\textbf{Range of the optimal design weights.} By means of the VODs, we can directly obtain the range of the optimal weights at $\y_1,\ldots,\y_d$.
-Indeed, for $\y_i$, the optimal weights $\zeta^*(\y_i)$, $\zeta^* \in \Upsilon_*$, range in the (possibly degenerate) interval $W_i = [\min_j \nu_j(\y_i), \max_j \nu_j(\y_i)]$.
-Note that the interval $W_i$ is in fact the projection of $\PP_*$ to the $i$-th coordinate axis.
-Analogously, we can compute and visualize projections of $\PP_*$ of dimensions larger than $1$, which can provide complete information on the possible range of subvectors of optimal weights; see Subsection \ref{ss:Mod4} for illustrations of such projections.
+As a special case, we can directly obtain the range of the optimal weights at $\y \in \Y$, for instance as a means to explore the possible costs associated with the trials at $\y$.
+For $\y$, the optimal weights $\zeta^*(\y)$, $\zeta^* \in \Upsilon_*$, range in the (possibly degenerate) interval

+where $\nu \to \nu(\y)$ is linear on $\Upsilon_*$.
+Note that the interval $W(\y)$ is in fact a one-dimensional projection of $\PP_*$.
+Analogously, we can compute and visualize projections of $\PP_*$ of dimensions greater than $1$, which can provide complete information on the possible ranges of subvectors of optimal weights; see Section \ref{ss:Mod4} for illustrations of such projections.